EFL - ESL activities and games for teaching indefinite pronouns

 You could even turn this into a fun team game, where you give a point for the funniest sentence.
 If you decide to do that, award points as part of the next activity.

-Following on from the previous exercise, students discuss their sentences and provide corrections/improvements to the other groups.
-If you are playing this as a game, award points for the funniest sentence.
+Following on from the previous activity, students discuss their sentences and provide corrections/improvements to the other groups.
+If you have decided to play this as a game, award points for the funniest sentence.

 Related ESL games